adrianofinco/time2launch/README.md

 ![Vue Router](https://img.shields.io/github/package-json/dependency-version/adrianofinco/time2launch/vue-router)

 Time2Launch is a website for tracking upcoming spacecraft launches.
 Made with Vite, VueJs, and TailwindCSS.

+Using the **Launch Library 2 API** the website allows following space launches from multiples companies and governments while providing detailed information about the launch.

+Part of the shown information include:
+- mission name
+- provider (responsible for the launch)
+- launch site
+- location (city, state, country)
+- countdown timer

 ## Getting started